Can't find the perfect font for your logo?

 Maintain a work-life balance

 The harder part is drawing the line where they should stop working.
-You, as a remote worker, should work hard to have a work-life balance still.
-You have hobbies and relationships.
-Therefore, you should only be working full-time hours and not too much.
-Because working for overtime can lead to mental health problems such as burnout.
+Balancing work and study can be challenging, but as a remote worker, it’s crucial to strive for a healthy work-life balance.
+You have hobbies and relationships, so aim to work full-time hours without overextending yourself.
+Working overtime can lead to mental health issues such as burnout.

 There are huge benefits of working from home, such as environmental sustainability due to lower carbon emissions and saving a lot of money on traveling, clothes, gas, and meals out.
 The average amount of savings for remote workers is 7000 US dollars per year.
 It makes a big difference in our lives and to local economies.